Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \subsection{Minimal Maximum Revisit Time Problem}

-MMRT aims to determine the location of $N$ satellites to minimize the \textit{MRT}.
-This formulation is a minimax optimization problem given its objective.
-The MRT is an important metric for Earth observation missions (\textit{e.g.,} surveillance, disaster monitoring) and communication services where the maximum length of the coverage gaps impacts the performance of the mission.
-Even though this formulation fixes the number of satellites to be used, it is different from MCLP in the sense that it focuses on the length of the coverage gaps instead of maximizing the coverage \textit{per se}.
-Table~\ref{table:parameters_mrt} introduces the novel decision variables used in the formulation.
+MMRT determines the location of $N$ satellites within a set $\mathcal{J}$ to minimize the MRT.
+The significance of this formulation lies in its ability to enable mission designers to tackle the MRT, a relevant metric for Earth observation missions and telecommunication services, where the maximum length of the coverage gaps impacts the performance of the mission.
+Although this formulation fixes the number of satellites, it is distinct from MCLP in the sense that it focuses on the MRT instead of maximizing the observation rewards.
+Table~\ref{table:parameters_mrt} introduces the novel parameter and decision variables used in the formulation.

-The objective of this formulation is to minimize the MRT encoded in decision variable $Z$, given cardinality constraints~\eqref{mclp:cardinality}.
-To determine if a target is covered or not, we leverage the big-M method and introduce coverage constraints given as:
+The MMRT minimizes the MRT encoded in decision variable $Z \in \mathbb{Z}_{\ge0}$ using an $N$-satellite constellation configuration, as enforced by cardinality constraints~\eqref{mclp:cardinality}.
+Conversely to PSCLP and MCLP, MMRT enforces the coverage state for each time step $t$ over each target $p$ using the Big-M method.
+Then, the visibility constraints are given as: